redpanda-data-blog/integrate-pinecone-redpanda-connect/README.md

 1. Set up a Redpanda Connect cluster and create a topic.
 2. `cp .env.example .env` and fill out the `.env` file with all of the configuration variables from Redpanda and Pinecone.
+3. Use the provided `connect.yaml` to set up your pipeline from within the Redpanda dashboard.

 ## Usage